 The University, working with strategic computer vendors, offers a Student Computer Initiative (SCI), a program that provides students the opportunity to purchase a specially-configured laptop computer at competitive prices.
 SCI computers are configured for the Princeton environment and are fully supported by OIT's support services, providing the quickest resolution to problems and warranty repair when needed.

 All students can take advantage of a full range of OIT support services.
 The Support and Operations Center offers technology help 24 hours a day, seven days a week, by telephone, online chat, and e-mail.
-Residential Computing Consultants (RCC) provide assistance in campus dorms.
+Student Technology Consultants (STC) provide assistance in campus dorms.
 The Solutions Center, located in the Frist Campus Center, offers a variety of technology-related services.
 It includes the Tech Clinic, where students may receive in-person software and hardware support for their computers and selected mobile devices.
 The Tech Clinic also arranges for computer repair from the hardware repair center.
 Across the hall is the OIT Store, where students may purchase specially-priced software and computer accessories, and Student Telephone Services.

 Students have access to many computers in more than 40 OIT-supported campus clusters.
 High-quality printing is also available at the clusters, and over the campus network from students' own computers.
 Software on cluster computers includes basic productivity tools such as word processors, special software needed for the many classes in which computing is integral to learning, and sophisticated programs for use in research, and specialized media editing software.